7 Back to School Weight Loss Tips for Busy MomsArticle posted in: Lifestyle

 2. Buy convenience foods.

 You can find conveniently pre-cut fruits and vegetables, fresh and frozen, in your supermarket that you can grab in a pinch.
 Stock up on low fat, vegetable-based canned soups, prepared hummus, whole wheat pitas, natural peanut butter, bags of low-fat shredded cheese and whole wheat noodles.
 You can also get 90-second microwaveable brown rice, frozen veggies and canned fish like tuna and salmon.
 Nutrisystem meals were designed to be convenient.
-Click here to see all of the delicious, ready-to-eat options available to you! >
+Click here to see all of the delicious options available to you! >

 3. Stock up on grab-and-go foods from Nutrisystem.